GoogleCloudPlatform/genai-for-marketing/README.md

 ![Share Drive](/app/images/workspace-drive.png "Share Drive")
  - Take note of the folder ID.
 Go into the folder you created and you will be able to find the ID in the URL.
 The URL will look like this:
  ![Drive ID](/app/images/workspace-drive0.png)
- - Open the configuration file [utils_config.py - line 69](/app/utils_config.py) and change to your folder ID.
+ - Open the configuration file [app_config.toml - line 1100](/app/app_config.toml) and change to your folder ID.
- - **IMPORTANT**: Also share this folder with people who will be using the demonstration.
+ - **IMPORTANT**: Also share this folder with people who will be using the code.

 #### Google Slides, Google Docs and Google Sheets
  - Copy the content of [templates](/templates) to this newly created folder.
  - For the Google Slides template (`[template] Marketing Assets`):
-   - From the Google Drive folder, open the Google Slides and take note of the Slides ID from the URL.
+   - From the Google Drive folder open the file in Google Slides.
+   - In Google Slides, click on `File` and `Save as Google Slides`.
+Take note of the Slides ID from the URL.
-   - Open the configuration file [utils_config.py - line 70](/app/utils_config.py) and change to your Slides ID.
+   - Open the configuration file [app_config.toml - line 1101](/app/app_config.toml) and change to your Slides ID.
  - For the Google Docs template (`[template] Gen AI for Marketing Google Doc Template`):
-   - From the Google Drive folder, open the Google Docs and take note of the Docs ID from the URL.
+   - From the Google Drive folder open the file in Google Docs.
+   - In Google Docs, click on `File` and `Save as Google Docs`.
+Take note of the Docs ID from the URL.
-   - Open the configuration file [utils_config.py - line 71](/app/utils_config.py) and change to your Docs ID.
+   - Open the configuration file [app_config.toml - line 1102](/app/app_config.toml) and change to your Docs ID.
  - For the Google Sheets template (`[template] GenAI for Marketing`):
-   - From the Google Drive folder, open the Google Sheets and take note of the Sheets ID from the URL.
+   - From the Google Drive folder open the Google Sheets.
+   - In Google Sheets, click in `File` and `Save as Google Sheets`.
+Take note of the Sheets ID from the URL.
-   - Open the configuration file [utils_config.py - line 72](/app/utils_config.py) and change to your Sheets ID.
+   - Open the configuration file [app_config.toml - line 1103](/app/app_config.toml) and change to your Sheets ID.

 ### Deploy the demonstration to App Engine